The role of the GP in caring for palliative care patients in the community.

 Learning outcomes:

-- develop confidence in use of prescription laxatives, antiemetics and non-pharmacological managements in collaboration with Community Palliative Care Service’s input
+• develop confidence in use of prescription laxatives, antiemetics, and non-pharmacological management in collaboration with the Community Palliative Care Service’s input

 RACGP: RACGP CPD – 1 hours Educational Activities